kaistAI/LangBridge/README.md

 ## Limitation
 LangBridge mostly helps for low-resource languages.
-If the language model is already proficient in a certain language, adapting it with LangBridge may result in lower performance.
+If the language model is already proficient in a certain language, LangBridge may lower performance in that language.
 Please refer to the paper for the detailed evaluation results.